 To trace the origin of the word “beech” is an exercise in Indo-European linguistics showing, surprisingly, that beech and Latin fagus are descended from the same root.
 Latin got the word from Greek phegos which, besides meaning the beech, meant edible, and sometimes meant oak.
 The place-name Buckingham refers to the beech forest.
 As you look at the beechnuts hanging in their burrs with the soft curly spikes, contemplate the beechnuts and acorns that were once the food of Europeans’ forefathers.
 Try one of the three-sided nuts.
 Beech mast is now food for pigs in Europe.

 Those found on the inner slopes of Frost Amphitheater are copper beeches, a horticultural variety of the European beech.
-A young tree is thriving northwest of the intersection of Galvez and Escondido malls, with leaves just over 2 inches, some of them prickly, that turn dull brown in the fall.
-Another has been planted in 2006 in the circular planter at the head of Lasuen Mall near Braun Music; the ground cover is star jasmine.
+A vigorous young tree thrived in the lawn northwest of the intersection of Galvez and Escondido malls, with leaves just over 2 inches, some of them prickly, that turned dull brown in the fall.
+It was removed in 2017.
+Another copper beech was planted in 2006 in the circular planter at the head of Lasuen Mall near Braun Music Center; the ground cover is star jasmine.

 Also see copper beech in Palo Alto at the Art Center, 1313 Newell Road near the Green Room entrance, and at 3756 Cass Way, visible in the backyard on the right side of the house.
 Of great interest on campus is a raised bed in the center of the small courtyard at the north end of the Education Building containing a pendulous dwarf purple beech ‘Purpurea Pendula’, with bright red fall color.
 Also of interest is the unusual young tree, variegated purple and pink, at 901 Mears Court.